| The premises |

 Occasionally, excursions are arranged, all over Gotland.

 Supermarkets, shops and restaurants are close by.
-In Östercentrum there are post services, banks, pharmacy, tourist bureau etc.
+In Östercentrum there are post services, banks, pharmacy etc.

 |